maromaSamsa/fNIRS-experiment/README.md

     }
 }
 ```
-> Each trail box switch between resting and pinching, triggered by An auditory cue.
+> Each trail box switch between resting and pinching, triggered by an auditory cue.
 > **In the resting state**, subjects will be asked to let their minds go empty with closing their eyes
 > **During the pinching state**, the subjects were asked to observe their mirrored hand.